Image Description Elements

 The location specification may include

-macro which will expand to the architecture of the image
+the %arch macro, which will expand to the architecture of the image

 building host.
 The value for the path attribute may begin with any of